Call it what you like –

 Over-The-Counter Medications (Recommended numbers included)

-Next up is the list of over-the-counter medications your emergency medical kit should include:
+Next up is the list of over-the-counter medications:

 - Acetaminophen (Tylenol), 15+